Uberspace/lab/source/guide_embetty.rst

 embetty.js
 ----------

-Download a copy of embetty.js and place it in your DocumentRoot_.
+Download a copy of embetty.js and place it in your :manual:`DocumentRoot <web-documentroot>`.
 Please refer to Embetty's `quick start guide`_ for details.

 Twitter credentials (optional)
 ------------------------------